raspberrypilearning/getting-started-with-minecraft-pi/README.md

 	This will import the time time module allowing you to add pauses to your program.

-3. Now go to the bottom of your code, and type underneath the last line the following code:
+3. Now go to the bottom of your code, and type underneath the last line the following:

 	```python
 	time.sleep (1)